 BENEFITING: Cornerstone Special Education Advocacy

-Imagine what it would feel like to intervene and help them gain an appropriate education, allowing them to become independent, self-reliant, individuals that can self-advocate for their needs and become a productive part of society while contributing their gifts and talents to the community.
+A place where all things work together for the specific purpose of helping people with disabilities become independent, self-sufficient, individuals that can self-advocate for their needs and become a productive part of society while contributing their gifts and talents to the community.